mikbe/eventable/README.markdown

 ##Usage Instructions##

 * Include the module
-* **Important:** If you have an initialize method call `super` as first line (see below).
+* **Important:** If you have an initialize method `super` must be the first line of that method (see below).
 If you don't have an initialize method you don't have to add one.
 Super is called automatically for you.
 * Add an event, e.g. `event :your_event`
 * Fire the event when it should be fired: `fire_event(:your_event)`